deco3500-2018/Passionfruit/README.md

 [Figma Child v1 Prototype](https://www.figma.com/file/MlzT7odzNrVjOlOuEDIo1BwQ/Child-DECO3500-v1.0-proto.io)
 [Figma Child v2 Prototype](https://www.figma.com/file/cqpisfO3QWWrOmy0g2jqjy/NEW-Child-Prototype)
 [Figma Parent Prototype](https://www.figma.com/file/nzJvonccucP9gDNFjf1rIL/NEW-Parents-app)

+Setup:
 The functional prototype can be set up by hosting the files in the prototype folder.
 A MySQL database is needed as the data is stored there.
 The database file (.sql) is included inside the prototype folder.

+1. Download all the files from the prototype folder.
+2. Upload the files to a hosting service.
+A MySQL database is required.
+Create a database called 'unlocked' and import the .sql file.
-Change the database connection details which is located in prototype/includes/connection.php to connect with your database.
-Once hosted, start navigation from the index.html file.
+2. Change the database connection details which is located in prototype/includes/connection.php to connect with your database.
+3. Once hosted, start navigation from the index.html file.